dBildungsplattform/dbildungs-iam-server/docs/migration.md

 ## Execution

+### Noteworthy

+- The parameter `disableForeignKeys` has to be false for execution in cluster, permissions are not sufficient.
+- Local the usage of `disableForeignKeys: true` is possible.

 ### On branched enviroments
 `npm run db:migration-apply` is run via pipeline for the individual environments.

 ### On DEV and TEST
 Like with some other tasks regarding database, migration on DEV and TEST is easier to apply, if tables or whole schema can be dropped beforehand.

 ## Files